ceeblockchain/sharing-is-caring-123/instructions.md

 # Technical deep-dive and demo walkthrough

-In this simplified demo we simulated three actors who are participating in the supply chain of research information used to counter COVID-19 pandemics.
-The objective of it is to showcase the case towards setting up a decentralized platform to submit, track and query research data.
+In this document we provide a detailed overview of our solution and a rationale for implementation decisions.
+We also introduce the audience to the concept of blockchain that stays at the core of our solution and resolves many of the problems defined in earlier.
+We also give an access to the demo environment where we give a walkthrough of a potential journey of an original research data if our platform would be implemented across a critical mass of participants.
+For this purpose we simulate three actors who are participating in the supply chain of research information used to counter COVID-19 pandemics.
+The objective of the demo is also to showcase functionalities related to the submission, tracking and querying research data.

 ## Technical overview of our solution